Avon and Somerset Police boss Colin Port loses court action

 Mr Justice Edwards-Stuart was told Mr Port had done "extraordinarily well" as chief constable.

-Mr Port's lawyer Mike O'Brien argued the "arbitrary decision" by the PCC should have been scrutinised by Police Crime Panel.'No intention'
+Mr Port's lawyer Mike O'Brien argued the "arbitrary decision" by the PCC should have been scrutinised by Police Crime Panel.

 He told the court Mr Port was concerned for the impact of such "arbitrary decisions" on the "wider policing community" and he was entitled to serve out a six-month notice "which he sees as his duty".